moliver28/research-handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 Below are frequently asked questions about Okta and GitLab's implementation of it.
-If you have an additional question that is not listed here, please add it to our [Okta FAQ doc](https://docs.google.com/document/d/1fRiWDmZd3BNu7dkr40h0eAWtE1KW5TifPRYXXUKh2a0/) and we'll improve this list.
+If you have an additional question that is not listed here, please ask in #it_help.

 ## How do I use Okta to log into an application?